-Creating pedestrian access at the end of each street on the north, west, and east perimeters.

-Relocating equipment stored by Montgomery Parks Maintenance.

-Memorializing and interpreting historical narratives relevant to Montgomery's history through plantings and markers, especially Native American history and the legacy of Jim Crow laws.

-Recreating the Park's twentieth century pavilion.
-Providing park programming throughout the year.
-Designing a satellite zoo to expand the current Montgomery Zoo into its historical footprint.
+- Creating pedestrian access at the end of each street on the north, west, and east perimeters. - Relocating equipment stored by Montgomery Parks Maintenance. - Memorializing narratives relevant to the city's history through plantings and markers, especially Native American history and the Jim Crow laws. - Recreating the Park's twentieth century pavilion. - Providing park programming throughout the year. - Designing a satellite zoo to expand the current Montgomery Zoo into its historical footprint.

 The creation of a private nonprofit conservancy could aid in administering Oak Park.
-Similar to the group of private citizens who organize Old Alabama

-Town, such a conservancy would provide future guidance and fundraising capacity.
-The Oak Park Conservancy would work to restore and sustain Oak Park in conjunction with the City of Montgomery and Montgomery Parks & Recreation.
-A new master plan for Oak Park could be created in tandem with the Envision Montgomery 2040 master planning process.
-This coordination would ensure that Oak Park is integrated into the City's long-term plan while also providing additional opportunities for stakeholder engagement in the creation of a new Oak Park Master Plan.
-In addition to the Oak Park Conservancy, which would manage capital restoration projects called for in the Oak Park Master Plan, the City could consider creating a cultural tax district to sustain Oak Park.
+Similar to the group of private citizens who organize Old Alabama Town, such a conservancy would provide future guidance and fundraising capacity.
+The Oak Park Conservancy would work to restore and sustain the park in conjunction with the City and Montgomery Parks & Recreation.
+A new master plan for the park could be created in tandem with the Envision Montgomery 2040 master planning process.
+This coordination would ensure that the park is integrated into the city's long-term plan while also providing additional opportunities for stakeholder engagement in the creation of a new Oak Park Master Plan.
+In addition to the Oak Park Conservancy, which would manage capital restoration projects called for in the Master Plan, the city could consider creating a cultural tax district to sustain the park.
 While the surrounding metropolitan area may oppose an additional tax district, the Montgomery city center may support a new tax.
-Such a tax district-likely taking the form of a property tax-would also provide additional revenue for other proposals in conjunction with the revitalization of Oak Park.
+Such a tax district-likely taking the form of a property tax-would also provide additional revenue for other proposals in conjunction with the revitalization of the park.